SquareBoot/MathsTests/README.md

 # MathsTests
-MathsTests is an Open-source app which can help you factorizing polynomials.
+MathsTests is an Open-source app that can help you factorizing polynomials.

 ##Supported:
 - Trinomail factoring;
 - Ruffini's rule;
-- Fraction calculator.

 ###Extras:
 - Material design (AppCompat & support library);